bowangthu/bowangthu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Now, I’m an assistant professor at Tsinghua University.
-Before that, I was a Postdoctoral researcher at Tsinghua University working with Prof. [Jianping Wu](https://www.cs.tsinghua.edu.cn/csen/info/1059/4003.htm) during July 2019 - October 2021.
+Before that, I was a Postdoctoral researcher at Tsinghua University working with Prof. [Jianping Wu](https://www.cs.tsinghua.edu.cn/csen/info/1059/4003.htm) and Prof. [Mingwei Xu](https://www.cs.tsinghua.edu.cn/info/1126/3580.htm) during July 2019 - October 2021.
 In June 2019, I received my Ph.D. in computer science and technology from the Tsinghua University under the supervision of Prof. [Fengyuan Ren](http://nns.cs.tsinghua.edu.cn/personal/renfy/renfy.html).
 I received my B.S. from the Beijing University of Posts and Telecommunications in 2014.
 My research interests include real-time communications (RTC), Live streaming, VoD streaming.

 ___<font color=red>👋 I'm actively looking for self-motivated Ph.D., master, and undergraduate students!
 Please contact me if you are interested.</font>___